As we prepare to spring forward with our clocks, many of us will no doubt struggle with the annual 'set lag' that comes from the shift in time.

 If weight loss is your goal, morning workouts are a great way to boost your metabolism, helping the body to burn more calories throughout the day.

-The current lack of our morning commute and ability to move around the workplace can mean a lot of us will be spending our days being sedentary.
+With less of us moving around the workplace, this can mean a lot of us spend our days being sedentary.
 We're also much closer to the (well stocked!) fridge, so snacking can become a temptation!

 Studies have shown that those who train in the morning tend to make healthier food choices for the rest of the day.
 A great way to keep on track if you're watching your waistline.